GuillermoBustosPerez/Original-Scraper-Mass-Calculator/README.md

 The present repository contains code and data of the Original Scraper Mass Calculator v.1.0.0.

 Currently, the reference publication is under review.
-Until then, it is recommended to use the following citation (format )
+Until then, it is recommended to use the following citation (Journal of Archaeological Science format):

 ```
-Bustos-Pérez, G. Code and data for the 2025
+Bustos-Pérez, G. Code and data for the Original Scraper Mass Calculator v.1.0.0.
+2025
 ```

 ## **Access information**